-Associate Professor Christopher M. Fisher works in the areas of Sexual and Public Health.
-He maintains an Adjunct Associate Professor role at University of Nebraska Medical Center and as Director Emeritus of the Midlands Sexual Health Research Collaborative.
-Dr. Fisher has held previous appointments at Curtin University as Senior Lecturer in Health Promotion, Collaborative for Evidence, Research, and Impact in Public Health (CERIPH), University of Nebraska Medical Center as researcher, Indiana University as Assistant Professor in Health Promotion, Social & Behavioral Health, Center for Sexual Health Promotion as Associate Instructor in Applied Health Sciences and Research Coordinator, and San Francisco State University as an Instructor in Human Sexuality.
+Christopher maintains a Director Emeritus role at the Midlands Sexual Health Research Collaborative and Adjunct position in Health Promotion at the University of Nebraska Medical Center College of Public Health in the USA.
+Dr. Fisher has held previous appointments at Curtin University as Senior Lecturer in Health Promotion, Collaborative for Evidence, Research, and Impact in Public Health (CERIPH), University of Nebraska Medical Center as Assistant Professor in Health Promotion, Social & Behavioral Health, as Research Coordinator at the Center for Sexual Health Promotion and Associate Instructor in Applied Health Sciences at Indiana University andat San Francisco State University as an Instructor in Human Sexuality.